urbanware-org/byteweiser/README.md

 The *ByteWeiser* project has been written on *Linux* and only been tested on that platform, yet.

-However, it should work on other platforms, but also without any guarantee.
+Nevertheless, it should work on other platforms, but also without any guarantee.

 [Top](#byteweiser-)